 Md.
 Nazrul Islam Khan

-Md.
-Nazrul Islam Khan is an Advocate of the Supreme Court of Bangladesh and can be reached at email@example.com
+[Md.
+Nazrul Islam Khan is an Advocate of the Supreme Court of Bangladesh who can be reached at [email protected]]

 Md.
 Nazrul Islam Khan